The US and UK-produced air conditioners always have the same capacity unit: BTU or British Thermal Units.

-You can see that air conditioners with 3 kW have some decent powers.
+You can see that air conditioners with 3 kW have some decent power.
 Those with 10 kW can easily cool down a small house.

 For people who like to have an in-depth look, here are some equations for BTU to kW conversion:

 How To Calculate kW From BTU For Air Conditioners

 Physicists are the ones who use the basic procedure breakdown of the BTU to kW equation.
 The outtakes are then used by engineers designing air conditioners and other HVAC systems.
 For example, it’s very useful to know how many BTUs is 1 kW when comparing the energy output of natural gas and electric garage heaters.